fortress07/LLM-Data-Poisoning-Simulation-Sandbox/CONTRIBUTING.md

 - Determinism is a feature.
 Same seed, same digest, on every platform.
 - Code carries no inline commentary.
 Names and structure do that work, and prose lives in `docs/`.
 - Platform specific security logic is a pure function over observed facts, with tests that run on every platform.
-A rule that can only be reached on one operating system is a rule the other CI legs cannot check, and that is how the first version of the cache directory policy shipped a bug. `scripts/check_platform_coverage.py` reports what your platform never runs.
+A rule that can only be reached on one operating system is a rule the other CI legs cannot check. `scripts/check_platform_coverage.py` reports what your platform never runs.
 - Untrusted input stays bounded.
 Anything that reads a corpus, a report, a checkpoint or a kernel from disk needs an explicit ceiling and a test in `tests/test_security_hardening.py`.
 - A number the tool cannot support is worse than no number.
 If a statistic is miscalibrated on